jundalisay/sp/content/en/research/galileo/two/day-1b.md

 SIMP.
 Because those countries are far from being exposed to view; they are so distant that our sight could not discover such alterations in them.

+{{< l a="Salviati" >}}
-SALV.
-Now see for yourself how you have inadvertently revealed the fallacy of your argument.
+You have inadvertently revealed the fallacy of your argument.
 You say that alterations which may be seen near at hand on earth cannot be seen in America because of the great distance.
 Well, so much the less could they be seen in the moon, which is many hundreds of times more distant.
 And if you believe in alterations in Mexico on the basis of news from there, what reports do you have from the moon to convince you that there are no alterations there?
 From your not seeing alterations in heaven (where if any occurred you would not be able to see them by reason of the distance, and from whence no news is to be had), you cannot deduce that there are none, in the same way as from seeing and recognizing them on earth you correctly deduce that they do exist here.
+{{< /l >}}

 SIMP.
 Among the changes that have taken place on earth I can find some so great that if they had occurred on the moon they could yen well have been observed here below.
 From the oldest